UEBT standard revision 2025 - 2026

 Frequently Asked Questions

-The Consultation draft has been developed to reduce complexity and, where possible, reduce the number of requirements compared to the 2020 version.
-The goal is to balance rigor with reducing burdens for small-scale enterprises.
-In addition to focusing on this during the standard consultation process, UEBT will also focus on reducing complexity during the development of the Field Checklist that flows from the published standard.
-The Field Checklist will be developed after the new UEBT standard is published.
-It is the document that provides guidance to auditors and to those entities being assessed on what evidence needs to be considered for each indicator.
+The draft revised standard has been developed to reduce complexity and, where possible, reduce the number of requirements compared to the 2020 version.
+The goal is to balance rigour with reducing burdens for small-scale enterprises.
+UEBT is also focusing on reducing complexity during the development of the UEBT field checklist, a document that provides guidance to auditors and to those entities being assessed on what evidence needs to be considered for each indicator.

 UEBT has introduced new outcome and impact indicators that have been tested in the field in recent years.
 The goal of these new indicators is to improve the results of the standard and drive more impact.
-You will see these various changes in the Consultation draft and we welcome your further comments on these.
+You will see these various changes in the consultation draft.

 UEBT intends for the standard to be globally applicable, however there are times when we have created sector specific guidance.
-To ensure local applicability, UEBT is holding consultation workshops during this period in Brazil, Bulgaria, China, India, Madagascar, Türkiye and Vietnam.
+To ensure local applicability, UEBT held consultation workshops in Brazil, Bulgaria, China, India, Madagascar, Türkiye and Vietnam.
 For more information, contact your UEBT local representative.

-The standard will continue to have a continuous improvement approach, with levels of importance of UEBT indicators where additional changes must be incorporated over time (e.g. critical stepwise, regular, regular stepwise).
-The UEBT membership platform is also set up to drive continuous improvement through the conditions and obligations members must follow, including a commitment to continuous improvement and monitoring progress against a three-year workplan, among other actions members take.
+The standard will continue to have a continuous improvement approach, with levels of importance of UEBT indicators where some must be addressed with priority, but others where improvements can be incorporated over time (e.g. critical stepwise, regular, regular stepwise).
+The UEBT’s membership platform is also set up to drive continuous improvement through the conditions and obligations members must follow, including a commitment to continuous improvement and monitoring progress against a three-year workplan, among other actions members take.

-Once the standard is published on the UEBT web site, there is still more work to be done to update the UEBT verification and certification programmes.
+Once the standard is published, there is still more work to be done to update the UEBT verification and certification programmes.
 This includes updating auditor guidance, training materials, checklists, and translations.

 We aim to make the transition process as smooth as possible.
 For UEBT verification and certification programmes, transition options will be made available, and the 2020 standard will continued to be used for a period of time.
 Our goal is to give certification and verification clients adequate time to comply.
 We will share more details on this once the new standard is published.